By JoElyn Krohn, MLC financial literacy coordinator

 Students should also pursue scholarships in their communities, through their employers, through their parents’ employers, and by using one of the many scholarship searches.

 Millions of dollars are given in scholarships each year.
 The process of searching for and applying to the many scholarships is time-consuming, but it can pay off big-time!
 For more scholarship information, please review the information on our scholarship page: www.mlc-wels.edu/financial-aid/scholarships/

 Not every student can handle a job in addition to school work and acclimating to a new college campus, but sometimes it’s essential for covering out-of-pocket costs.

 Many on-campus jobs are available in the cafeteria, library, music department, athletic department, and various offices.
 Students also work as tutors, teaching assistants, and resident assistants.
 We make a concerted effort to expand student jobs whenever possible.

 Even if students are not working during the academic year, the summer is an excellent time to save up money for school.
-It’s very possible for students to earn around $3,000, which covers the majority of the room and board charges.
+It’s very possible for students to earn around $3,500, which covers about half of the room and board charges.
 Students who contribute to their college education often take greater pride in their accomplishment.
 It also helps prepare them for the reality of balancing all the bills and responsibilities after college.

 What Is MLC Doing to Help?

-We are hopeful that the resources, meetings, online activities, and group presentations will help students develop better financial understanding and habits.
+We hope that the MLC Direction resources, meetings, online topics, and group presentations will help students develop better financial understanding and habits.
 Through hard work and support from family and the college, students can minimize their debt and maximize their income.
-After all, if they live like a college student NOW—scrimping and saving—they won’t have to in the FUTURE!
+After all, if they live like a college student now—scrimping and saving—they won’t have to in the future!